matter-labs/zksync-era/docs/guides/external-node/05_troubleshooting.md

 ## Panics

-Panics is the Rust programming language notion of irrecoverable errors, and normally if panic happens, the application will immediately crash.
+Panics is the Rust programming language notion of irrecoverable errors, and normally if a panic occurs, the application will immediately crash.

 - Panic matching `called Result::unwrap() on an Err value: Database(PgDatabaseError`: problem communicating with the